sql-formatter-org/sql-formatter/vscode/README.md

 `Prettier-SQL.commaPosition`: Where to place commas for SELECT and GROUP BY clauses

-`Prettier-SQL.keywordNewline`: Rule for when to break keyword clauses onto a newline

-`Prettier-SQL.openParenNewline`: Whether to place (, Open Paren, CASE on newline when creating a new block

-`Prettier-SQL.closeParenNewline`: Whether to place ), Close Paren, END on newline when closing a block

 `Prettier-SQL.lineWidth`: Number of characters allowed in each line before breaking

 `Prettier-SQL.linesBetweenQueries`: How many newlines to place between each query / statement